Bright is shutting down

 I shared this with Paul Maeda, a fantastic designer I had recently met, and he turned that into this:

 This was a nice visualization of a complex problem.
 Merging marketing attribution, spend, and revenue data in a cohesive view is hard.
 Most companies struggle with each data set alone.
 I quickly built a pitch deck and sent it to a local VC for his feedback.
 We sat down for coffee and talked through everything — and he loved it.
-He told me his firm would be able to invest 500K to get things off the ground, or could wait to write a larger check once the product was in market and getting traction.
+He told me his firm could invest 500K to get things off the ground or wait to write a larger check once the product was in market and gaining traction.
 Though n=1, I took this as a good sign and decided to get to work.
-Around this time, my friend Doug joined Earth Class Mail as its new CEO.
-I talked through the idea for Bright and Doug offered up their data as a test bed, as they were struggling with understanding customer acquisition and retention.
-Questions like ‘who are our best customers?’ and ‘how do we find more of them?’.
-He also wanted help with a few projects, thus I worked with his team for a few months, and then shifted gears to focus on Bright full-time in August.

-In September, Fredrik and Brian flew to Chicago to help Tim and I finalize everything for demo day.
 On Thursday, September 29th, I pitched to a full house at the House of Blues in Chicago:

 Techstars demo day

 Super mentor, investor, and now friend Jordan Buller introduced us.
-Tim was clicking through the presentation back stage while Brian and Fredrik sat in the balcony building the new marketing site.
+Tim was clicking through the presentation backstage while Brian and Fredrik sat in the balcony, building the new marketing site.
 After a month of preparation, the day felt like a big success.

-Fredrik, Brian and I at demo day (missing: Tim)
+Fredrik, Brian, and I at demo day (missing: Tim)

-Once we regrouped, I focused on fundraising and Fredrik started building a new backend for data processing.
+Once we regrouped, I focused on fundraising, and Fredrik started building a new backend for data processing.

 Tim and I hosted #BrightConf in Chicago on October 14th:

-Over 23 speakers from around the midwest shared their knowledge in the 1871 auditorium throughout the day.
+Over 23 speakers from around the Midwest shared their knowledge in the 1871 auditorium throughout the day.
 It was awesome!
 Tim and I were relieved that the day went so well (we really pulled it together in two weeks), and we learned a ton about planning a conference.

-Brian joined the team full time in November as cofounder and CPO and went to work building the new frontend.
-The team spent the next four months building, and fundraising.
+Brian joined the team full-time in November as cofounder and CPO and went to work building the new frontend.
+The team spent the next four months building and fundraising.

 We finally launched Bright on ProductHunt on March 14th and finished the day in third place: